-Dr. Kurtz’s primary areas of research are ion transport-related diseases, the physiology and biophysics of molecular transport processes in the kidney and extrarenal organs, structural biology, the atomic structure of membrane proteins, and the engineering development of a totally artificial kidney.
+Dr. Kurtz’s primary areas of research are ion transport-related diseases, the structural biology of membrane transport proteins, the physiology and biophysics of transport processes in the kidney and extrarenal organs, the development of an artificial kidney and artificial intelligence in the training and practice of Nephrology.

 - Molecular Pathogenesis of Renal Tubular Acidosis: A Tale of Water and Baking Soda